gobeyondidentity/developer-docs/contributor-guide/style-guide.md

 Resize the image in an editor.

 Image dimensions for images like the Admin Console should not exceed 1200 px.
 This size is great for larger images.
 Dialog boxes or smaller windows should be consistent throughout the article so that the sizes, when displayed in docs, are all over the place.

 ### Callouts

-Red box guidelines (this is not done consistently from the contributors --- they like to use a thicker line (5 px or higher) and they use a different color red):
+Red box guidelines (this is not done consistently by the contributors --- they like to use a thicker line (5 px or higher), and they use a different color red):

 - **Hex:** EF1B36
 - **RGB:** 239, 27, 54